nalsi/curriculum_vitae/curriculum_vitae_Kai_20180827.md

 RESEARCH INTERESTS
 ----

-* Scientific writing practice to report research methods and software in research articles
-* Scientific impact of research method and software entities
-* New scientific genres to publish scientific datasets and software objects
+Kai Li is interested in scholarly communication, open science, and scientometrics, especially (1) how digital research objects, such as software and datasets, and research activities are represented in scientific publications through scientific writing practices and (2) how the existing scientific infrastructure can be improved to facilitate a better integration of scientific research and writing practices.

 EDUCATION
 ----

 2015-

-:  *PhD, Information Studies*; College of Computing and Informatics, Drexel University, Philadelphia PA
+:  *PhD, Information Studies*; College of Computing and Informatics, Drexel University, Philadelphia PA * (ABD; expected to graduate in June, 2020) *

 2012-2013